-Tai Hang has been a traditional working class neighbourhood situated in between Tin Hau and Causeway Bay that has experienced a renaissance in the last couple of years as a hub for a new wave of restaurants, cafes and hip boutiques.
+Tai Hang has been a traditional working-class neighborhood situated in between Tin Hau and Causeway Bay that has experienced a renaissance in the last couple of years as a hub for a new wave of restaurants, cafes, and hip boutiques.

-If you are in Tai Hang on a hot summer day like today, there’s many good options for a relaxed drink or two:
+If you are in Tai Hang on a hot summer day like today, there are many good options for a relaxed drink or two:

 - For the coffee lover, don’t miss Unar Coffee Company.
 Their coffee is made of the finest Italian beans and it apparently attracts a lot of coffee enthusiasts who come all the way to get their cuppa here.

 - If you prefer tea, you will not run out of options at Jrink, a specialty teahouse with an extra cute interior.

 - If you’d rather have a beer, Second Draft offers up a great selection of locally brewed beers and interesting nibbles.